Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Overall, the Rocket courses are very robust in terms of content and curriculum, and you can expect to spend a full hour to get through an entire lesson.

-From a structural standpoint, each Busuu lesson is broken down into three or four mini-sessions.
-The first session will introduce the topic or target words, then the following sessions will prompt you to practice what you just learned through a variety of drills, exercises and quizzes that span listening, reading, writing and speaking.
+Each lesson will cover a dedicated topic or set of target words, and you practice what you learn through a variety of drills, exercises and quizzes that span listening, reading, writing and speaking.

 Why Rocket Languages Is Better Than Busuu